-The upper end of the centre electrode is connected to the spark plug terminal, where H.T. cable from the ignition coil is connected it is surrounded by a porcelain insulator.
+The upper end of the center electrode is connected to the spark plug terminal, where the H.T. cable from the ignition coil is connected and surrounded by a porcelain insulator.

-The twp electrodes are thus separated by the insulator.
+The two electrodes are thus separated by the insulator.
 The sealing gaskets are provided between the insulator and the shell to prevent the escape of gases under various temperature and pressure conditions.

-In other design, a tapered fir in used.
-Some spark plugs are provided with a built-in resistor, which forms part of the centre electrode.
+In other designs, a tapered fir is used.
+Some spark plugs are provided with a built-in resistor, which forms part of the center electrode.
 The resistor serves two purposes:

 - It reduces radio and television interference from the ignition system.